BlaBlaCar partners with scooter startup Voi to launch new BlaBla Ride app – TechCrunch

 According to AFP, BlaBlaCar says it isn’t a financial transaction — it’s just a partnership that could benefit users of both platforms.

 BlaBlaCar has launched several new services over the past couple of years.
 It has acquired Ouibus and rebranded it to BlaBlaBus.
-It operates a carpooling marketplace for daily commutes between your home and your workplace called BlaBlaLines.
+And, it operates a carpooling marketplace for daily commutes between your home and your workplace called BlaBlaLines.

 Interestingly, unlike Grab, Gojek and Uber, BlaBlaCar isn’t building a super app to access several different services.
-BlaBlaLines is still a separate app for instance.
+BlaBlaLines is still a separate app, for instance.
 It creates some friction for users that could be interested in multiple services.

 The company thinks BlaBla Ride could be a great solution for the last mile of your ride.
 A bus or carpooling driver could drop you off in the city center and you could then unlock a scooter to reach your destination.